WRPI Community Water Internship Program (SAWPA)

 To build and strengthen relationships with disadvantaged and underrepresented communities in the Santa Ana River Watershed, the Community Water Internship joins college students with local agencies to assist with engagement, public affairs, and education projects or programs.

-The Community Water Internship is supported through SAWPA’s Disadvantaged Communities Involvement (DCI) Program and Proposition 1 funding from the California Department of Water Resources.
+The Community Water Internship is supported through SAWPA’s Disadvantaged Communities Involvement (DCI) Program and Proposition 1 funding from the California Department of Water Resources (DWR).
 The internship, a core component of the three-year DCI Program, provides students opportunities to learn about water management and community engagement through professional experience.
 It also connects students with career opportunities related to water management planning, environmental sustainability, and community organizing.
 Finally, as students are drawn from local CSUs and community colleges, the internship brings in and benefits members of the watershed who may otherwise be disconnected from the overarching DCI Program.

 The DCI Program is intended to ensure the involvement of disadvantaged communities, economically distressed areas, or underrepresented communities in Integrated Regional Water Management planning.
 Over three years, the program team will gather a broad understanding of strengths and needs of these communities; they will build a bridge of familiarity between water stakeholders and community members; and they will ensure that solutions to previously documented and newly discovered needs are identified, advanced, and given every opportunity to achieve future implementation funding.